f-droid/fdroid-website/_docs/Build_Metadata_Reference.md

 description of why the application is disabled.
 No APKs or source code archives are deleted: to purge an APK see the Build Version section or delete manually for developer builds.
-The field is therefore used when an app has outlived it’s usefulness, because the source tarball is retained.
+The field is therefore used when an app has outlived it's usefulness, because the source tarball is retained.